lkrych/encylopedia_lelandica/notes/network_programming_with_go/1_network_architecture.md

 2. Optimize the request and response sizes.
 3. Incorporate a caching strategy.
 4. Take advantage of concurrency to reduce server-side blocking.

+## Data Encapsulation

+**Encapsulation** is the method of hiding implementation details or only making the relevant details available.